Pinnacle canned dog food receives the Advisor’s mid-tier rating of 3.5 stars.

 The Bottom Line

-Judging by its ingredients alone, Pinnacle looks to be an average canned dog food.
+Judging by its ingredients alone, Pinnacle canned dog food looks like an above-average wet product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.